gbeezy09/plex-auto-scan/README.md

 # Installation
 1. Extract the program to a location of choice on your Plex server.
 This location should be writable
 1. Edit `appsetings.json` configuration file (look for `REPLACE-ME` tags).
 You can use `appsettings.sample.json` as a guide
-1. Verify locations for PlexAutoScan SQLite database and Plex database
+1. Verify locations for PlexAutoScan SQLite database (if missing, new database will be created on startup) and Plex database.
+Ensure that \ are escaped or use / instead as a path separator

 # Usage
+Scripts are provided that will run change detection and scan them in.
+You will need to set the `--server` parameter to match the Plex server name in `appsettings.json`
 Usage: `dotnet PlexAutoScan.dll [command] [options]`

 ### General Usage
 ```
+Usage: `dotnet PlexAutoScan.dll [command] [options]`

 Options:
   -?|-h|--help    Show help information
   --log-level     Logging level (Verbose, Debug, Information, Warning, Error, Fatal)